What Is Fast Fashion and It’s True Cost

 Supporting Sustainable Brands

-Seek out and support brands that prioritize sustainability, ethical practices, and transparency in their supply chain.
-By choosing to purchase from these companies, you’re helping to promote a more responsible fashion industry.
+Seek and support brands prioritizing sustainability, ethical practices, and transparency in their supply chain.
+You're helping promote a more responsible fashion industry by purchasing from these companies.

 Choosing Natural Fibers